yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 Of course, they prey, they call me to help.
 And as any respectful god, I don't answer.
 Ah ah ah!
 I've always loved to make these kind of thing.
-Next, I'll act as if I don't exists.
+Let's act as if I don't exists.
-Another good joke!
+What a good joke!

 They feel sad.
 But they have some hope: